hotsphink/sfink-tools/mozilla.md

     [alias]
     lsb = log -r 'bookmark() and not public()' -T '{pad("{bookmarks}", 30)} {desc|firstline}\n'

+Note that this displays only *non-public* changesets.
+(A plain `hg bookmarks` will dump out all of them... sorted alphabetically.
+Bleagh.)
+That means that when I land something, I don't need to do anything to remove it from my set of active features.
+If I land the whole stack, then it'll be public and so will disappear from `hg lsb`.
+If I land part of the stack, then the bookmarked head will still be visible.
+(But if I bookmarked portions of the stack, then the right ones will disappear.
+Phases are cool.)

 Working on code
 ---------------

 ### Updating, bookmarking

 When starting on something new, I'll update to 'inbound' (feel free to use 'central' if you don't want to live dangerously.
-Given that you'll have to rebase before landing anyway, 'central' is probably a much smarter choice.)
+Given that you'll have to rebase onto inbound before landing anyway, 'central' is probably a much smarter choice.)
 Then I'll create a bookmark for the feature/fix I'm working on:

     % hg pull unified
     % hg update -r inbound